+Each employee is eligible to join the Plan as of the first pay period following completion of three months of service and the attainment of age 18 unless specified otherwise by a collective bargaining agreement.
 The Plan provides for basic employee pretax contributions to the Plan of up to 3% of covered compensation as defined, and for additional employee pretax contributions to the Plan of up to 14% of covered compensation subject to the provisions of the Internal Revenue Code of 1986, as amended (the Code).
-Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain Internal Revenue Service (IRS) limits (\$5,500 in 2012 and 2011).
+Additional employee pretax contributions to the Plan are allowed under certain collective bargaining agreements.
+Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain Internal Revenue Service (IRS) limits (\$5,500 in 2013 and 2012).
 The Company contributes matching employer contributions equal to 100% of basic employee pretax contributions.
 The Company does not match the additional employee pretax or catch-up contributions.
 Each participant directs his or her contributions and the Company's matching contributions between the investment funds offered by the Plan, including Company common stock.